On the Uniform Computational Content of Computability Theory: The Hyperimmunity Problem

 \begin{definition}[Hyperimmunity] We call $\HYP:\IN^\IN\mto\IN^\IN$ with

 the {\em hyperimmunity problem}. \end{definition}

 It is clear that $\HYP(p)$ contains exactly all hyperimmune $q$ if $p$ is computable.
-We will implicitly prove below that $\HYP$ is actually total.
+We will implicitly prove below that $\HYP$ is actually total.\footnote{A referee noted that one can also see this directly, since there are only countably many $r\leqT p$, and a diagonalization argument shows that there is a $q$ that dominates all these $r$'s eventually.}

-Now we want to compare the hyperimmunity problem with the weak 1--genericty problem.
-We recall that $p\in2^\IN$ is called {\em weakly $1$--generic} in $q\in2^\IN$ if $p\in U$ for each dense set $U\In2^\IN$ that is c.e.\ open in $q$ (see \cite[Definition~1.8.47]{Nie09}).
+Now we want to compare the hyperimmunity problem with the weak 1--genericity problem, since it is known by a result of Kurtz that hyperimmune and weakly 1--generic degrees coincide \cite[Theorem~2.24.14]{DH10}.
+We recall that $q\in2^\IN$ is called {\em weakly $1$--generic} in $p\in2^\IN$ if $q\in U$ for each dense set $U\In2^\IN$ that is c.e.\ open in $p$ (see \cite[Definition~1.8.47]{Nie09}).

 \begin{definition}[Weak 1-genericity] By $1\dash\WGEN:2^\IN\mto2^\IN$ we denote the problem

 \end{definition}